ngoxuansy30082002/SDN_LoadBalancing/README.md

-# Load Balancing using Mininet and Ryu Controller
+# Load Balancing base on throughput using Mininet and Ryu Controller

 ## Project Team

+❤️ Thank you for the contributions of all the members ❤️

 | **Name**          | **Role**                | **Contact**              |
 |-------------------|-------------------------|--------------------------|